LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/whatsapp-quick-start.md

 ![](img/whatsapp-embedded-signup.png)

 Please follow the instructions in the pop-up window to create a new Facebook business or to select an existing one.
 After that, you'll be asked to create a new WhatsApp Business Account.
 In the last step, you will have to create a new WhatsApp Business Profile during which you'll have to verify the phone number that you plan to use for WhatsApp.
-Please note that it is not possible to change the display name yourself after it has been created.
-If it does ever needs to be changed, a support ticket must be raised to WhatsApp.
+Please note that if you ever need to change your display name, please contact [our WhatsApp team](mailto:whatsapp-lp@liveperson.com) because a support ticket must be raised to WhatsApp.

 Once the process is completed, the pop-up closes and a dialog will be presented that asks you to confirm the phone number and to select the main language of the account.
 Click on **Next** to complete the setup.